chrisui/open-source-template/README.md

 Documentation
 -------------
 The [Getting Started](docs/getting-started.md) guide is probably a good first point of call!

 You can find full docs in the [/docs](docs) folder and generated api docs in [/docs/api](docs/api).

+You may also find various helpful example projects in the [/examples](examples) folder.

 Support
 -------
+- Get in touch on the [Gitter]() room
+- Submit an issue here on GitHub

-Information and links on how best to find support for the project to go here.
+More information and links on how best to find support for the project to go here.

 Contribute
 ----------